Secure by default in Office 365

 Microsoft 365 organizations with mailboxes in Exchange Online are protected by Exchange Online Protection (EOP).
 This protection includes:

-- Email with suspected malware will automatically be quarantined and recipients will be notified.
-See Configure anti-malware policies in EOP.
+- Email with suspected malware will automatically be quarantined.
+Whether recipients are notified about quarantined malware messages is controlled by the quarantine policy and the settings in the anti-malware policy.
+For more information, see Configure anti-malware policies in EOP.

 - Email identified as high confidence phishing will be handled according to the anti-spam policy action.
 See Configure anti-spam policies in EOP.